Languedoc-Roussillon: History

 Towards the end of the 3rd century BC, a Celtic people, the Volcae, took up residence in the region between the Rhône and the Garonne, from the Cévennes to the Pyrenees.
 Their capitals were Toulouse and Nîmes.

 They made a pact with the Romans from the 1st century BC.
 Narbonne was created to pacify the province in 118 BC and became the capital of the Narbonnaise.

 At the beginning of the 5th century, the Vandals invaded the province and then the Visigoths settled there.
 The Narbonne region, like the Iberian Peninsula, remained Visigothic until its conquest by the Moors between 719 (fall of Narbonne) and 725 (fall of Carcassonne and Nîmes).
 Narbonne then became the capital of one of the five provinces of Al-Andalus led by a wali for nearly forty years.

 The region was conquered by Pépin the Short (fall of Narbonne in 759), who made it the marquisate of Gothia, included in the kingdom of Aquitaine created in 778.
 This vast territory encompassed all of the south of the Rhône to the Atlantic and was bequeathed by Charlemagne to his son Louis the Pious in 781.
 The administration was entrusted to the counts of Toulouse.

-During the feudal era, a great political fragmentation took place: the counties of Roussillon and Cerdanya passed into the orbit of the kingdom of Aragon, while Bas-Languedoc passed under the domination of the house of Trencavel and their rivals the counts of Toulouse.
+During the feudal era, a great political fragmentation took place: the counties of Roussillon and Cerdanya passed into the orbit of the Crown of Aragon, while Bas-Languedoc passed under the domination of the house of Trencavel and their rivals the counts of Toulouse.

-Raymond IV (1042-1115) achieved through marriage the objective of reunification by enlarging his state to the county of Rouergue, Nîmes, Narbonne, Gévaudan, Agde, Béziers and Uzès.
+Raymond IV (1042–1115) achieved through marriage the objective of reunification by enlarging his state to the county of Rouergue, Nîmes, Narbonne, Gévaudan, Agde, Béziers and Uzès.

 The fight against Catharism and the Albigensian Crusade led to the extinction of the dynasty of the Counts of Toulouse.
 The province was united to the Kingdom of France in 1271, with the exception of Montpellier, which remained under the influence of the House of Barcelona and then of Majorca, and which was not attached to the Kingdom of France until 1349.
 From there was born the royal Languedoc which persisted until the French Revolution.

 The Treaty of Corbeil in 1258 ratified the division with the southern territories of the region.
-The Corbières formed the border between the kingdom of France and the kingdom of Aragon.
+The Corbières formed the border between the Kingdom of France and the Principality of Catalonia in the Crown of Aragon.

-In 1659, the Treaty of the Pyrenees led to the annexation of Roussillon and northern Cerdanya to the kingdom of France.
+In 1659, the Treaty of the Pyrenees led to the annexation of Roussillon and northern Cerdanya to the Kingdom of France.

 Population

-The region is experiencing the strongest demographic growth in France, and could have around 3,300,000 inhabitants in 2030, an increase of 36% compared to 2000.
+The region is experiencing the strongest demographic growth in France, and could have around 3,300,000 inhabitants by 2030, an increase of 36% compared to 2000.
 This increase is mainly due to internal migration, natural increase being rather low.

 Pyrénées-Orientales has the largest proportion of elderly people (12.10% over 75).
 Gard and Hérault are the "youngest" departments, but they are destined to "age" considerably in the coming years.
 By 2020, the number of people aged over 75 is expected to increase by 12% across the region.